Course Catalog

 5 units

 Is war inevitable?
 What is peace?
 Is it more than the absence of violence?
 Explore how psychology— the study of human behavior —can help to decrease violence and enhance cooperation at multiple levels including the personal, interpersonal, community, and international arenas.
-Satisfies seminar requirement.
-Satisfies senior comprehensive requirement.
-Prerequisite(s): Entry Level Writing and Composition requirements; and course 3 or 100.
-Enrollment restricted to senior psychology majors.
+Satisfies the senior seminar requirement.
+Satisfies the senior comprehensive requirement.
+Prerequisite(s): Entry Level Writing and Composition requirements; and PSYC 100.
+Enrollment is restricted to senior psychology majors.
 Enrollment limited to 30.

 Upper Division